KTH-Library/kdr-invenio-migrator/README.md

 # list all available commands
 uv run invenio-migrator migrate --help

-# run the migration with specific query
+# run the migration with specific query as dry run
 uv run invenio-migrator migrate -q "metadata.publication_date:{2025-01-01 TO *}" -d
 ```
 This will start the migration process and print the progress to the console.
 Note that the `-q` option is used to query the records to be migrated.
 In this case, it will only migrate records with a publication date after January 1, 2025.
+the `-d` option is used to run the migration in dry run mode, which means it will not actually create any records in the destination but will print the records that would be created.

 formatting the repo: